 The Communications and Donor Relations Intern will be responsible for the following, though additional duties may be assigned:

-- Assist with organizing and maintaining donor database.
+- Assist with organization and maintaining donor database; perform donor database research requests as needed.

 - Conduct research and prepare profiles on top donors and prospects.